-It's been 11 years since Sarah Ferguson divorced her husband, Prince Andrew, so, many people are wondering what the Duchess of York is up to today.
-Despite being at the center of a fair share of controversies in recent years, the 57-year-old royal is now living a simpler life running multiple businesses and attending lots of charity events.
+It’s been 11 years since Sarah Ferguson divorced her husband, Prince Andrew, so, many people are wondering what the Duchess of York is doing now.
+Despite being at the center of a fair share of controversies in recent years, the 58-year-old royal is living a simpler life running multiple businesses and attending lots of charity events today.

 Beatrice, Sarah, and Eugenie in April 2017.
 (Photo Credit: Getty Images)

 Though Sarah — who is now worth just $1 million — split with Prince Andrew, 57, years ago, the two allegedly still live together today at the Royal Lodge at Windsor.
-They also reportedly bought a nearly $17 million ski lodge in Switzerland last year.
-The couple were previously married from 1986 until 1996 and are parents to two daughters, Princess Beatrice and Princess Eugenie.
+They also reportedly bought a nearly $17 million ski lodge in Switzerland in 2016.
+The couple were previously married from 1986 until 1996 and are parents to two daughters, Princess Beatrice and Eugenie.

 In an October 2016 interview, Sarah interestingly revealed she and her ex-husband, Andrew, are sort-of an item today.
 “We’re divorced to each other right now [but] we’ve never really left each other,” she said.
 When specifically asked if they were still together, the Duchess replied, “Yes.”

 Sarah has also recently remained in the spotlight because she went through a drastic, 55-pound weight loss.
 “I got to a point where I just couldn’t bear looking at myself any minute longer,” she told Matt Lauer on the Today show back in 2015.
 “I was 190 pounds a year ago and I was miserable.
 You look at the top of the mountain, you think you’re never going to get there.”